aaronlamz/navpress/README.md

 - `description`: The website description.
 - `sidebar`: The configuration for the sidebar, an array that can nest multiple groups.

-## Tailwind CSS

-`navpress` comes with Tailwind CSS built-in, allowing you to use it directly in your project.
-If you need to customize the Tailwind configuration, you can find and modify the `tailwind.config.js` file inside the `navpress` package.

 ## Contribution

 We welcome contributions of any kind!
 If you find bugs or have new ideas, please submit an [Issue](https://github.com/aaronlamz/navpress/issues) or open a [Pull Request](https://github.com/aaronlamz/navpress/pulls).